Netflix Shows Are All Worldwide Hits -- Until They're Not

 Re: (Score:2)

+a Network on the other hand cares little for how liked a show is, as long as it's heavily watched.

+It's part of why subscription services have such top notch content, even if not everyone can get into it.
+HBO doesn't need a show with the broad

-TV Shows - ALL episodes at once (Score:2)
+TV Shows - ALL episodes at once (Score:1, Interesting)

 I think the problem is that TV shows are being released all together.
 You have 10 episodes a season (for example) that just come out all at once.
 It's like a 10 hour movie.
 You binge watch it, and have no clue what happened on Episode 2 or Episode 4 - you can't tell when events occurred, you might just remember that they did.